 And remember, those Beliefs could be wrong, so there might be contradictory Beliefs or disinformation to deal with.

 I’m hoping that learning a new key Belief/Fact is going to be as exciting as discovering a magical piece of weaponry or armor usually is in a typical first-person dungeon crawler.

 Thanks for reading!

-Want to learn when I release updates to Toytles: Leaf Raking or about future Freshly Squeezed games I am creating?
-Sign up for the GBGames Curiosities newsletter, and get the 24-page, full color PDF of the Toytles: Leaf Raking Player’s Guide for free!
+Want to learn when I release The Dungeon Under My House, or about future Freshly Squeezed games I am creating?
+Sign up for the GBGames Curiosities newsletter, and download the full color Player’s Guides to my existing and future games for free!